Sustainability and Environmental Initiatives

 Sewanee Dining has also taken another step in sustainability by supporting local farmers.
 Partnering for many of its local food purchases with the South Cumberland Food Hub, Sewanee Dining will be dramatically increasing its use of locally grown and produced foods.
 We are also using the Student Organic Garden at the University Farm, which has recently been prepared for a larger scale production and will bring new campus grown foods to Sewanee Dining.
 The garden will be maintained using Best Management Practices (BMPs), which will help to maintain the soil.
 By maintaining the soil, including utilizing compost from Sewanee Dining food waste, we can reduce erosion, water pollution, and loss of nutrient levels.
 These and other practices mean that the Student Organic Garden can play a larger role on campus.

 Though trays are available on a more limited basis, McClurg went essentially tray-less in 2008 and has continued to reap the benefits of decreased energy and water consumption from this move.
 One additional benefit typically associated with tray-less service is less food waste.
-This is due to customers were making multiple trips to the servery area based on the appetite of their stomach, not their eyes.
+This is due to customers making multiple trips to the servery area based on the appetite of their stomachs, and not their eyes.

 As we continue to grow and develop so too will our strategies in increased sustainability, if you have any questions, comments, or suggestion please contact us